ncoderz/env-m8/README.md

 ![npm version](https://img.shields.io/npm/v/@ncoderz/env-m8)
 ![License](https://img.shields.io/badge/license-BSD--2--Clause-blue)

 Where am I?

-Easy information about the environment in which your TypeScript or JavaScript is executing.
+Easy information about the environment in which your TypeScript or JavaScript is executing through a single API.

-**NOTE:** *This library is currently alpha.
-Features and API are likely to change!*
+**NOTE:** *This library is currently beta.
+Features are being added!*
+- TODO: Support more major browsers

 ## Features